THE LOOP

-the loop places the human body at the centre of a digital experience.
-This project investigates human-computer integration.
-We create a feedback loop between people and machines, forming a cycle of information that is shaped by a collusion between active brainwaves and real-time multi-sensory art. the loop involves sight, sound, smell, taste and touch.
+THE LOOP is a projection mapping performance by PluginHUMAN.
+The show’s imagery and audio is controlled by the performer’s neutral function (brainwaves).
+This performance places the human body at the centre of a digital experience.
+PluginHUMAN create a feedback loop between people and machines, forming a cycle of information that is shaped by a collusion between active brainwaves and real-time multi-sensory art.

-the loop features two performers: a live musician/programmer, and a dancer.
-An EEG headset reads electrical activity that’s occurring inside the dancer’s brain, and sends this data to our custom designed system.
-Our system transforms real-time brain activity into abstract audio-visuals, it also provides aromatic, gustatory and haptic feedback to the dancer.
-The dancer’s neural function controls the sensory environment.
+THE LOOP features two performers: a musician/programmer (Justin Dwyer), and a dancer (Betty Sargeant).
+An EEG headset reads electrical activity that’s occurring inside the dancer’s brain, and sends this data to PluginHUMAN’s custom designed TouchDesigner system.
+This system transforms real-time brain activity into abstract audio-visuals, it also provides aromatic, gustatory and haptic feedback to the dancer.
+The dancer’s neural function controls the aesthetic environment.

 The dancer’s movement is tracked and their body is projection mapped with imagery effected by their neural function.
 Their brain function is also visualised and projected onto a large media surface at the rear of the stage.
 The dancer’s neural function also controls a vibrating vest that they are wearing and it effects the release of aromatic and gustatory (taste-based) stimuli.